Audio Registers

 It’s worth noting that there is no audible difference between the 25 % and 75 % duty cycle settings.

-The higher the length timer field, the shorter the time before the channel is cut.
+• Initial length timer (Write-only): The higher this field is, the shorter the time before the channel is cut.

 FF12 — NR12: Channel 1 volume & envelope